tapacikk/McUtils/docs/McUtils/Data/CommonData/DataRecord.md

 ## <a id="McUtils.Data.CommonData.DataRecord">DataRecord</a>
 Represents an individual record that might be accessed from a `DataHandler`.
-Implements _most_ of the `dict` interface, but to make things a bit easier when pickling is not implemented as a proper subclass of `dict`.
+Implements _most_ of the `dict` interface, but, to make things a bit easier when pickling, is not implemented as a proper subclass of `dict`.

 ### Properties and Methods
 <a id="McUtils.Data.CommonData.DataRecord.__init__" class="docs-object-method">&nbsp;</a>